TadaTeruki/fastlem/README.md

 ## About the simulation

-fastlem follows the **Salève** model[1], which provides an analytical solution to landscape evolution with SPIM (Stream Power Incision Model) in 2D.
+fastlem follows the **Salève** model[1], which is an analytical model for simulating landscape evolution in 2D.
 The algorithm for creating the drainage network follows the method of Guillaume Cordonnier, Jean Braun, Marie-Paule Cani, Bedrich Benes, Eric Galin, et al[2].

 ### Build a graph